Wage-Setting Constraints and Firm Responses to Demand Shocks

 This paper contributes to several strands of literature.
-First, we show both theoretically and empirically that firm-level responses to demand shocks are shaped by institutional wage-setting constraints, thereby contributing to our understanding of the role of labor market institutions \citep{DubeLindner2024, JagerEtAl2024}.
-Several articles find that firm-level responses to shocks are stronger in settings where firm-level bargaining is present \citep{Gurtzgen2009, CardDevicientiMaida2013, RusinekRycx2013, Olsson2024}. \footnote{Other articles study rent-sharing by focusing on wages negotiated in union contracts directly \citep[e.g.,][]{HolmlundZetterberg1991, AbowdLemieux1993, CardCardoso2022, Hermo2025}.} Instead, we show heterogeneity in responsiveness across firms, using direct measures of firms' exposure to wage-setting constraints determined by the ``bite'' of minimum wages, collective bargaining coverage, or the presence of strong local unions.
-Additionally, we provide comparable quasi-experimental evidence from multiple settings and further exploit within-firm variation in constraints. \footnote{\citet{amodio2024measuring} show cross-country estimates of labor supply elasticities as well, however they do not compare constrained and unconstrained firms within countries.
+First, we show both theoretically and empirically that firm-level responses to demand shocks are shaped by wage-setting constraints, thereby contributing to our understanding of the role of labor market institutions \citep{DubeLindner2024, JagerEtAl2024}.
+A related literature finds that wage responses to demand shocks are stronger for firms bound by firm-level wage bargaining relative to sectoral bargaining \citep{Gurtzgen2009, RusinekRycx2013, CardDevicientiMaida2013}.\footnote{Other articles study rent-sharing by focusing on wages negotiated in union contracts directly \citep[e.g.,][]{HolmlundZetterberg1991, AbowdLemieux1993, CardCardoso2022, Hermo2025}.} More recently, \cite{Olsson2024} shows that Swedish firms whose workers were covered by predetermined union wage contracts adjusted more through employment than through wages during the Great Recession.\footnote{Similarly, \cite{balsvik2015} investigate the impacts of increased import competition from China in a regional analysis for the Norwegian manufacturing sector, finding evidence of declining manufacturing employment and no wage adjustments, which they argue reflect the presence of wage-setting constraints.} Our study provides evidence on heterogeneity in responsiveness across firms across both wage and employment margins, and complements this line of research in three ways: we use direct, firm-level measures of exposure to wage-setting constraints--the ``bite'' of the minimum wage, collective bargaining coverage, and the presence of strong local unions--rather than comparing institutional regimes; we provide comparable quasi-experimental evidence across multiple settings; and we exploit within-firm variation in constraints.\footnote{\citet{AmodioEtAl2025} show cross-country estimates of (inverse) labor supply elasticities as well, however they do not compare constrained and unconstrained firms within countries.
 An earlier example showing cross-country evidence is \citet{HolmlundZetterberg1991}, who estimate industry-level rent-sharing models in Sweden, Norway, Finland, Germany, and the US, and discuss the role of wage-setting practices.}